+For senior-level and graduate students only.
 Techniques of evaluation and measurement pertaining to classroom instruction at all levels.
 Particular emphasis on elementary statistics, test construction and evaluation, and grade reports.
+Open to seniors with the approval of the Chairman, Division of Education.